Home - Photos - Books - Science - Videos

 Princeton University Press, 2021 (and China Meteorological Press, 2026)

-This 440-page tome describes the science of snow-crystal formation in considerable detail, including the physics of ice crystal growth, attachment kinetics, diffusion-limited growth, computational modeling, experimental studies, and photographic techniques.
-There is also a "preprint" version on ArXiv, if you are really not inclined to buy the book.
+This 440-page tome describes the science of snow-crystal formation in considerable detail, including the physics of ice crystal growth, molecular attachment kinetics, diffusion-limited growth, computational modeling, experimental studies, and photographic techniques.
+If you are interested in the science of snowflakes, this is the book for you.
+But if you are not inclined to purchase the book, there is also a "preprint" version on ArXiv.

 The Snowflake: Winter's Frozen Artistry